-A good average page load time should be 100miliseconds.
+A good average load time should be 100miliseconds.
 Which is less than 0.05 seconds.
-You know when someone says in a blink of the eye?
+You know when someone says in a blink of an eye?
 That’s how fast your page load time should be.
 Users want it all and they want it now.
 We will now stop with the lyrics and musical references.

-There has been researching on this topic and is heavily correlated with the way our brains work.
+There has been research on this topic and is heavily correlated with the way our brains work.
 There is a part in the brain called the Occipital lobe that stores visual information as sensory memory.

 Considering the fact that there are many, many websites in the sea of the Internet, users will most likely just go to another source and find the information somewhere else.
 This can sadly lead to potential customer losses.

 But this makes perfect sense when you think about it.
 We live in a fast-paced world and it seems we are all afraid that we are somehow losing time or don’t have enough time.
 And another thing most people share is their lack of patience.
 People simply don’t like to wait.

 Let’s illustrate this.
 Many countries have traffic lights at pedestrian crossings, with a small button on them that is supposed to turn the light to green (walk) much sooner.

 People push the button and feel instant relief because they are in control of their environment.
 In fact, many of these magical buttons are just plants that serve as a calming decoy.